-The LG 27UD88 and 27UD68-W are two of LG's top 4K monitors, both awesome for gamers and graphic designers alike.
+The LG 27UD88 and 27UD68-W are two of LG's top 4K monitors, both great monitors for gamers and graphic designers alike.
 In fact, they're nearly identical in almost every way, but there are a few differentiating factors that should help you decide which one is best for you.

 Let's break them down!